 - 1. Set the corresponding T32 control bit. - Select the prescaler ratio for Timer2 using the TCKPS<1:0> bits. - 3.
-Set the Clock and Gating modes using the corresponding TCS and TGATE bits. - 4.
-Load the timer period value.
-PR3 contains the most significant word of the value, while PR2 contains the least significant word. - If interrupts are required, set the interrupt enable bit, T3IE.
+Set the Clock and Gating modes using the corresponding TCS and TGATE bits. - Load the timer period value.
+PR3 contains the Most Significant word of the value, while PR2 contains the Least Significant word. - Set the interrupt enable bit T3IE, if interrupts are required.
 Use the priority bits T3IP<2:0> to set the interrupt priority.
 While Timer2 controls the timer, the interrupt appears as a Timer3 interrupt. - 6.
 Set the corresponding TON bit.

 The timer value at any point is stored in the register pair TMR3:TMR2.
-TMR3 always contains the most significant word of the count, while TMR2 contains the least significant word.
+TMR3 always contains the Most Significant word of the count, while TMR2 contains the Least Significant word.